nanocad-lab/PROCEED-LT/README.md

     po1vt_lo_k10_0p1_t3_ws1_01_1vd_bndry_aw2

 # Paper Link
-This project is associated with the paper published in https://ieeexplore.ieee.org/document/10787912.
+This project is associated with the paper: _A Comparative Analysis of Low Temperature and Room Temperature Circuit Operation_.
+The paper is published at https://ieeexplore.ieee.org/document/10787912.
+This paper utilizes PROCEED-LT to evaluate and optimize VLSI benchmarks to show the benefits of low-temperature circuit operations compared to room temperature.